davidecatucci3/gale-shapely/README.md

 # gale-shapley
 This Java project implements a stable matching algorithm between two sets of entities (e.g., men and women, students and schools, or hospitals and residents).
-The algorithm follows a proposal-acceptance pattern as the the Gale-Shapley algorithm, adapted for custom preference handling.
+The algorithm follows a proposal-acceptance pattern as the the Gale-Shapley algorithm, adapted for custom preference handling

+## Runtime
+The time complexity of the algorithm is 0(n^2) where n is the number of proposeres that is equal to the number of acceptors, this algorithm do not implement some more efficient data structures as double linked list and other things to speed up the runtime of the algoeithm, they will be implemented in the future

 ## Files
 - Main.java: implementation of the algorithm